incubyte/incubyte.github.io/content/blog/ruby-on-rails-dup-vs-deep-dup.md

 ```

-Due to this if we try to update value in a nested object then due to reference sharing data gets updated in both parent objects
+Due to this if we try to update a value in a nested object, then because of reference sharing the data gets updated in the parent object as well

-To avoid this we should use deep_dup instead of dup if our object contain deep nesting like the case of city which is nested inside address
+To avoid this we should use `deep_dup` instead of `dup` if our object contains deep nesting similar to our example where `city` is nested inside `address`

 Lets test the same situation now with deep_dup